thevaibhavjain/codetantra-autoscript/README.md

 # Codetantra autoscript
-Automation Script to automatically connect you to codetatantra online classes (whenever available) with selenium.
+Automation Script to automatically connect you to codetantra online classes (whenever available) with selenium.

 ### Installation